Tsurukawa41/CrossRelief/README.md

 # CrossRelief
-In this paper, we introduce CrossRelief, which is an extension of the ReliefF algorithm, but designed for feature selection in multi-cohort settings.

-# CrossRelief

 CrossRelief is an extension of the ReliefF algorithm designed for **feature selection across multiple datasets**.
 While ReliefF focuses on nearest-neighbor comparisons within a single dataset, CrossRelief generalizes this approach to operate in multi-cohort settings.
 This enables identification of features that discriminate between classes across heterogeneous studies, such as those commonly encountered in transcriptomics and biomedical research.